pulp/pulp/docs/dev-guide/contributing/building.rst

 Test Building Pulp and the plugins
 ----------------------------------

 Are you ready to build something?
-If so, you should `cd` to the ``pulp_packaging/ci`` directory.
-The next step is to perform the build.
-There is a helper script that will perform the following actions:
+The next step is to use the ``pulp_packaging/ci/build-all.py`` script which will perform the following actions:

 #.
 Load the specified configuration from ``pulp_packaging/ci/config/releases``.
 #.
 Clone all the required git repositories to the ``working/<repo_name>`` directory.